Papillary and follicular thyroid cancer

 Symptoms of papillary and follicular thyroid cancer

-In most people, thyroid cancer develops very slowly.
-The most common symptom of thyroid cancer is a painless lump in the neck.
-The lump usually gets slowly bigger.
-Most thyroid lumps are not cancerous (benign) but it is important to get any lump checked.
+In most people, papillary and follicular thyroid cancer develops very slowly.
+The most common symptom is a painless lump in the neck, that usually slowly gets bigger.
+Most thyroid lumps are not cancerous (benign) but it is very important to get any lump checked whether it is painful or not.

-We have more information about the other symptoms of thyroid cancer.
+We have more information about the other symptoms of papillary and follicular cancer.

 Causes of papillary and follicular thyroid cancer

-We do not know what causes thyroid cancer in most people.
-But there are some things that may increase your risk of developing it.
-These are called risk factors.
-Having one or more risk factors does not mean you will get thyroid cancer.
-And if you do not have any risk factors, it does not mean you will not get cancer.
+Doctors do not know the exact causes of thyroid cancer.
+But there are risk factors that can increase your chance of developing it.
+Having 1 or more risk factors does not mean you will get thyroid cancer.

-We have more information about the causes of thyroid cancer.
+We have more information about possible causes of thyroid cancer.

 -